 When can I have a christening service?

-We hold christenings at 11:15am on a Sunday morning (after our main 9:30am service).
+Traditionally we hold christenings at 11:15am on a Sunday morning (after our main 9:30am service).
+However, due to the current pandemic we are unable to guarantee these times will be the same when we are able to take bookings!
 We will try to book you in on the Sunday you would most like, but sometimes this is not possible (for example, if there is another service or church event, if the priest is unavailable or if other families have already booked that day).
 We allow a maximum of two families in one service, so it is unlikely you will be the only family that day.
 However that won’t make the occasion any less special for you and your family.

 What do I do now?